| Introduction The head, as a manager, needs to understand what headship entails.

 Is there a balance in the tasks I do, between, for example,

-short-term, crisis matters, for example, an absent
+dealing with: short-term, crisis matters, for example, an absent

 teacher; medium-term matters, for example,the timetable for